givey/knowledge-base/_articles/businesses/how-can-i-see-a-download-of-all-my-employees-donations.md

 layout: article
 permalink: "/articles/businesses/how-can-i-see-a-download-of-all-my-employees-donations/"
 ---
-If you are an Administrator for your Charity page on Givey;
+If you are the Owner or an Administrator for your Business on Givey;

-Simply click on your avatar in the top right of the screen, Click ‘Settings’,
+Log in and click the dropdown list in the top right or Givey.

-Click your charity name on the left-hand pane,
+Find your Business name and click the cog icon to go to your Settings page.

-Select ‘Donations’ to see a full breakdown of your donations.
+Select Donations from the list on the right to see a full breakdown of your donations.